n1cfury/takinacissp/domain4.md

 ## IP Address Classes

 ## TCP Three Way handshake
+- SYN: Connection between a client and server are established
-- SYN (source sends a SYN packet to the destination to establish connection)
+- SYN/ACK: Server receives SYN packet and returns an Acknowledgement receipt to the Client
-- SYN/ACK (The destination sends an SYN/ACK packet back to accept the connection)
-- ACK (source sends an ACK packet back to acknowlege establishment of the connection)

--SYN Flood: An attack where the source (attacker) will not complete the threeway handshake
+- ACK: Client receives the SYN/ACK from the server and responses with an ACK packet

 ## Firewalls
 - Packet Filtering: Oldest and most basic firewalls that check the source and destination IP/Port to determine whether to allow or deny passage.